1972 Oldsmobile Delta 88 Convertible

 I bought the Delta 88 in March/1983 as the second owner in Seattle,

-The Delta 88 Convertible has stayed in pretty good shape and hasn't
+The Delta 88 Convertible is garaged and has stayed in pretty good shape (doesn't get out much in the Winter per this May 1st, 2024 screenshot!) and

-required much mechanical work; although the gas gauge stopped working on me
+although the gas gauge stopped working on me around 2010

-a few years ago and I found that out the "hard" way - there is no tripometer,
+and I found that out the "hard" way!
+There is no tripometer,

-so I know carefully write down the mileage when I fill it up!
+so I now carefully write down the mileage when I fill it up

 As some people know, I'm a bit ... uhhhh ... "stubborn" (!) about putting